 SOAS directors have qualifications in education, business, and a practical knowledge in permaculture.

 In this video, the children at both Ikanga and Kidete Rural Primary Schools are being taught how to dig holes, mix loam and plant trees as part of their school lessons.
-As you will see the children are enthusiastic learners.
+As you will see, the children are enthusiastic learners.
 The water cisterns, provided by SOAS & TanCan, supply water for the fruit trees which they water with great care.
 Their appreciation and joy are obvious as they break out into song!

 The partnership took root during a dusty, bumpy jeep ride en route to the Ruaha game park in Tanzania.
 Swarms of little children walked along the road on their way to school.
-Many carried a large hoe over their shoulder.
+Many carried large hoe over their shoulder.
 Others carried plastic buckets.
 Their chores for the day included helping in the fields, and bringing home wood and water.
 TanCan/SOAS grew from the passionate discourse that filled the jeep for the duration of that journey.
-The Loiselle's, from BC's Gulf Islands, had met Alban Lutambi, a visionary Tanzanian gentleman of exceptional talent .... a DREAM was born.
+The Loiselle's, from BC's Gulf Islands, had met Alban Lutambi, a visionary Tanzanian gentleman of exceptional talent ... and a DREAM was born.